Do you find yourself ask, “How may I serve the world?” If you want to live with meaning and purpose, here are helpful insights.

 The question “How May I Serve the World?” has recently become central to my thinking.

 It’s less head-oriented and more heart-centered.
-It’s less about what the giving will do for me and how it will affect my own life and more about a true relinquishing of what I have been given and gifted to those who have not been as fortunate.
+And it’s less about what the giving will do for me.
+Instead it’s more about how it will affect my own life and more about a true relinquishing of what I have been given and gifted to those who have not been as fortunate.

 A). maxed out my Amex